Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/essay.md

 These are not temporary workarounds.
 They are the stable, production-tested baseline that already carries real datasets (including the 68 000-sign Brazilian dictionary and more than 1 million signs across languages).

+## Existing Wikimedia footprint

+This is not only a theoretical future issue for Wikimedia.

+There is already a visible SignWriting footprint across Wikimedia infrastructure:

+- **Wikidata property P14164** ("SignWriting transcription") currently uses a formatter URL pointing to the Formal SignWriting analyzer on `steveslevinski.me`
+- **Wikimedia Incubator** has maintained a sign-language gadget and a category of sign-language test wikis, including ASL, BSL, Libras, Tunisian Sign Language, Russian Sign Language, Italian Sign Language, and others over time
+- **Wikimedia Cloud VPS / Labs** has hosted SignWriting infrastructure such as `swserver.wmflabs.org` and `swis.wmflabs.org`, even though that stack is now deprecated and has drifted behind current production design

+That matters because Wikimedia is not deciding whether SignWriting has ever touched its ecosystem.

+Wikimedia is deciding how accurately to understand and support an existing footprint that has already depended on custom infrastructure, bridge tooling, and long-lived external services.

 ## Why this matters specifically to Wikimedia

 Accurate handling here affects: